-Switzerland and the International Committee of the Red Cross (ICRC) produced the Montreux Document of 17 September 2008, on pertinent international legal obligations and good practices for states related to operations of private military and security companies during armed conflict.
-The Montreux Document is now endorsed by 57 states and three international organisations (the OSCE endorsed the Montreux Document on 22 November 2013).
+Switzerland and the International Committee of the Red Cross (ICRC), together with 17 States, produced the Montreux Document of 17 September 2008, on pertinent international legal obligations and good practices for states related to operations of private military and security companies during armed conflict.
+The Montreux Document is now endorsed by 58 states and three international organisations (the OSCE endorsed the Montreux Document on 22 November 2013).
 The Montreux Document Forum was launched during a constitutional meeting which took place on 16 December 2014, in Geneva.
-Five plenary meetings of the Montreux Document Forum have been held so far in Geneva, as well as one regional meeting took place remotely in November 2020.
 By providing a venue for informal consultation among Montreux Document participants, the Montreux Document Forum seeks to support national implementation of the Montreux Document and the development of implementation tools, as well as to bring more states to actively support it.
 The Forum further aims to strengthen dialogue on lessons learned, good practices and challenges related to the regulation of PMSCs.
+The Chair of the Maritime Working Group of the Montreux Document Forum has developed a reference document for a maritime-focused interpretation of the Montreux Document17.

 On a parallel basis, Switzerland encouraged a follow-up by the PMSC industry to the Montreux Document.
-The International Code of Conduct for Private Security Service Providers of 9 November 2010, was launched by Switzerland and the private security sector, with the participation of civil society and other governments, with the aim of setting human-rights compliant industry standards and good practices.
+The International Code of Conduct for Private Security Service Providers of 9 November 2010 (ICoC) was launched by Switzerland and the private security sector, with the participation of civil society and other governments, with the aim of setting human-rights compliant industry standards and good practices.
 The International Code of Conduct Association (ICoCA), constituted as a Swiss association in Geneva and operating under Swiss law, is responsible for the independent governance and oversight of the ICoC's implementation.
 Its overarching purpose is to promote the responsible provision of security services as well as respect for human rights, national and international law in accordance with the principles set out in the Code.
-As of 31 March 2021, 95 private security companies, 7 governments and 42 NGOs are members of the ICoCA.
+As of 31 March 2023, 116 private security companies, 7 governments and 50 NGOs are members of the ICoCA.
 In 2016, the core procedures of the ICoCA's oversight mechanism - certification, monitoring and complaints process - were finalised and approved by its members.
 The Geneva-based ICoCA secretariat has started operationalising these procedures as of 1 January 2017.
 Despite the challenges the COVID-19 pandemic has put on the Association, the Goals of ICoCA's Strategic Plan 2019-2023 have remained unchanged.
 This Strategic Plan will guide and prioritise activities in order to support achievement of ICoCA's Vision: (i) to be the leading organisation providing governance and accountability mechanisms that ensure respect for human rights and international humanitarian law in the provision of private security services and (ii) to be an effective public facing multi-stakeholder organisation with an extensive, globally diverse membership and a credible worldwide brand.
-So far, the pandemic has not resulted in less interest in the association or in a slowdown of applications for membership and affiliation.